Mikkeep/Cryptor/README.md

 ## Currently supported algorithms for encryption:
 - AES
 - RSA
-  - RSA uses currently only keys named "private.pem" & "public.pem" placed in the directory of the program
+  - RSA uses default keys named "private.pem" & "public.pem" placed in the directory of the program
   - Program can generate these keys or they can be placed by the user if custom ones are used
+  - Custom keys are supported as well, with filedialog for selection
 - ChaCha20-Poly1305

 ## Currently supported algorithms for hashing: